Sam works as a network analyst for an algorithmic trading firm. He obtained his bachelor's degree in information technology from UMKC.

 Installing a memory upgrade is one of the best ways to improve the performance of a laptop.
 More memory means that applications and games will be able to run at their full potential without having to compete for resources.
-Extra memory will also improve multitasking since you will be able to run more programs at the same time.
-In general more memory will lead to a faster and more responsive computer.
+Extra memory will also improve multitasking, since you will be able to run more programs at the same time.
+In general, more memory will lead to a faster and more responsive computer.

-Before Getting started
+Before Getting Started

-For this upgrade you will need the following items.
+For this upgrade, you will need the following items.

 - Phillips screwdriver (Small Tip)

 When working on any laptop, make sure to use a screw driver that is the correct size for the job.
 Stripping screws on a laptop can be a headache to repair.
 Find a clean place to work on the laptop that is free from sources of static electricity.
 Cats, carpet, and computers do not mix!

 The Alienware M15x has two memory slots and is able to accept up to 8GB (4GB per slot) of DDR3 memory.
 Before you purchase memory, you should check to see if you have a free slot available or if both slots are occupied.
 If both slots already have memory modules installed, then you will have to remove one or both of the modules and replace them with larger capacity modules.